 As mentioned before, half of the world is on the internet.
 And it’s estimated that in the next few years, every business – big or small, will have an online presence.
 This will create a huge amount of career opportunities for digital marketers.
 The career options in this domain are:

-Digital marketing managers are tasked with creating awareness about their brands among potential customers using digital platforms.
+- Digital Marketing Manager: Digital marketing managers are tasked with creating awareness about their brands among potential customers using digital platforms.
 They plan, implement, and manage marketing campaigns to market products.
 Digital marketers may become marketing managers after gaining a couple years of experience.

-Search engine optimization is an area that every digital marketer is familiar with.
+- SEO Manager: Search engine optimization is an area that every digital marketer is familiar with.
 Some choose to specialize and focus exclusively on boosting a site’s search ranking.
 SEO managers are responsible for developing efficient Search Engine Optimization techniques.
 They optimize the keywords that are most likely to be typed in the search bar.
 Keyword optimization is done to increase the ranking of the website on a search result page and subsequently increase the website’s traffic.
 They make use of Google Analytics for compiling performance reports and also deal with off-page as well as on-page optimization.

-Content managers are responsible for creating a brand identity and online presence through the creation and dispersal of multimedia content.
+- Content Manager: Content managers are responsible for creating a brand identity and online presence through the creation and dispersal of multimedia content.
 These professionals typically deal with a company’s blog, copywriting, email communications, video and audio marketing, and guest blogging.
 If you’re drawn to the more creative aspects of your work as a digital marketer, you might ultimately forge a career in writing and managing content.

-Some digital marketers choose to flex their creative muscles and focus on writing.
+- Copywriter: Some digital marketers choose to flex their creative muscles and focus on writing.
 Copywriters refine the content developed by the content team, which helps a company get more responses.
 They also help social media managers and search engine marketers choose suitable words for their content.

-Digital marketers who are especially skilled at getting Likes, reeling in followers and spotting shareable content will excel as social media managers.
+- Social Media Manager: Digital marketers who are especially skilled at getting Likes, reeling in followers and spotting shareable content will excel as social media managers.
 Simply put, they’re responsible for enhancing the presence of their companies on social media platforms.

 Digital Marketing Salaries